scylladb/scylladb/docs/operating-scylla/manager/2.1/restore-a-backup.rst

 ------------------

 Scylla Manager 2.1 can store schema with your backup.
-To extract schema files for each keyspace from the backup, please refer to the official documentation for `extracting schema from the backup <../../2.1/extract-schema-from-backup>`_.
+To extract schema files for each keyspace from the backup, please refer to the official documentation for :doc:`extracting schema from the backup <extract-schema-from-backup>`.
 For convenience, here is the continuation of our example with the list of steps for restoring schema:

 #.
 Download schema from the backup store to the current dir.
 It's in the first line of the ``backup_files.out`` output: